Menu

 Over the second half of the 20th century, Columbine Garden Club grew and thrived as did Desert Botanical Garden.
 Club members began to take an active part in the preservation and beautification of Phoenix.
 Members of Columbine planted trees, supported and created hospital and museum gardens throughout the city, educated members about desert flora, and participated in flower shows.
 Margaret Kober, a Columbine member since 1947 and later, president of Columbine Garden Club, was chosen in 1951 to be the first female member of the Phoenix City Council.
 She headed the Governor's Commission on the Arizona Beauty for the Preservation of Camelback Mountain Project and became a major force in stopping the development of homes up the summit of Camelback Mountain.
 The first woman mayor of Phoenix, Margaret Hance was also a Columbine member.
 Mayor Margy (1976-1981) is called the “Mother of the Phoenix Mountain Preserve” as it was she who took action to protect and preserve all the mountains and desert parks within the city from destructive development.
 A Phoenix city park is named in her honor.

-In 1989 Columbine Garden Club became a member of The Garden Club of America (GCA).
+In 1989 Columbine Garden Club became a member club of The Garden Club of America (GCA).
 Past President Julie Louis and President Phyllis Carson led the transition as Columbine become a member club of the national organization.
 Along with the prestige of belonging to GCA, Columbine members broadened their interests beyond floral design and horticulture to include conservation, photography, garden history and design and national affairs and legislation concerning preservation and conservation.

 Club membership expanded to 35 active members and a growing number of active affiliates.
 Now linked with GCA, Columbine leaders attended annual meetings and conferences and Columbine members immediately began to serve on national GCA committees.